Triumph Tiger Cub: Development

-The first T20 Tiger Cub (1954-1956) was derived from the 150 cc Triumph T15 Terrier (1953-1956) with the same frame and forks.
+The first T20 Tiger Cub (1954–1956) was derived from the 150 cc Triumph T15 Terrier (1953–1956) with the same frame and forks.

 The earlier version of the Cub used the Terrier's plunger rear suspension frame, but from 1957 this was updated to a more modern pattern of rear swinging-arm with twin suspension units.
 The ignition points were positioned in a 'distributor'-type device on the crankcase behind the cylinder.

 A later development in 1963 was to site the points at a more conventional location on the end of the camshaft, accessed via a chrome cover below the base of the cylinder.

 The Sports Cub designated T20SH featured slimline mudguards, no rear panelling or headlamp nacelle and with a higher compression ratio and other engine modifications were timed at 74 mph mean maximum by Motor Cycle magazine.

 Off-road versions produced with high level exhaust, altered suspension and studded tyres, were designated TS20 Scrambles Cub and TR20 Trials Cub.

 The last model made was the T20 Super Cub, which, for economy of production cost, used a basic frame and other parts common to the BSA Bantam D10 including larger diameter wheels with full-width hubs.
 Launched in November 1966, it was discontinued in 1968, being briefly replaced by the 250cc TR25W 'Trophy', based on BSA's B25 Starfire.

+Military

+A small number of T20WD Tiger Cubs were supplied to the French Army.
+These bikes were configured for a pillion passenger and were painted green.
+They had an extended, heavy duty kick stand and an extended carrier rack on the rear with provisions for stores to be carried above, and a pair of leather pannier bags on the sides.
+A chrome crash bar may be fitted at the front.